 What to see in Downtown Montreal?

 Montreal’s downtown area is vibrant, multicultural and full of hidden gems.
 The area goes from Saint-Antoine Street to the South, St-Hubert street to the East, Sherbrooke to the North and Guy to the West.
+It’s a nice place to explore during your weekend in Montreal.

 Where to go in Montreal’s downtown?